greasebig/represent-t2i/415419/单步推理/Hyper-SD.md

 News🔥🔥🔥

+    Apr.30, 2024. 💥💥💥 Our 8-Steps CFG-Preserved Hyper-SDXL-8steps-CFG-LoRA and Hyper-SD15-8steps-CFG-LoRA is available now(support 5~8 guidance scales), we strongly recommend making the 8-step CFGLora a standard configuration for all SDXL and SD15 models!!! (the 4-steps version will be coming soon)💥💥💥

     Apr.28, 2024.
 ComfyUI workflows on 1-Step Unified LoRA 🥰 with TCDScheduler to inference on different steps are released!
 Remember to install ⭕️ ComfyUI-TCD in your ComfyUI/custom_nodes folder!!!
 You're encouraged to adjust the eta parameter to get better results 🌟!
     Apr.26, 2024. 💥💥💥 Our CFG-Preserved Hyper-SD15/SDXL that facilitate negative prompts and larger guidance scales (e.g. 5~10) will be coming soon!!! 💥💥💥
     Apr.26, 2024.
 Thanks to @Pete for contributing to our scribble demo with larger canvas right now 👏.